LesyaTkachuk/clips_app/README.md

 Firebase reference - is an object that points to a location in your application, allows you to read/write references, create new references, so manage multiple locations (so we use references to upload a file to the storage and add data to the database)
 Firebase snapshot - is an object that is a copy of a location in your application, they are read only and immutable.
 They are memory efficient and makes app more lightweight.
 Snapshots are ussually returned whenever you are listened to changes to a reference, so when some event occur

+# Behavior subject

+Behavior subject is a new type of observable.
+Normally we can subscribe to observable to wait for value pushed by the observable.
+Subscribers don't have the power to force the observable to push a new value.
+But behavior subject can push a value while being subscribed to an observable.
+We can create an object that acts like an observable and an observer.
+We will use it to handle sorting when getting users clips.